Author: Dr. Theo Notteboom

 The starting point in the strategic port planning process is the formulation of the strategic intent or mission statement of the port.
 A strategic intent reflects the long-term objective of a port and, by definition, is very ambitious.
 In general, a strategic intent must be valid over long periods of time.
 In formulating its strategic intent, a port should try to go beyond extrapolation of the current status and role of the port.
-Strategic port planning should aim to identify strategies and formulating objectives that will provide the port with a competitive advantage to attain its strategic intent when translated into programs and activities.
-Thus, strategic planning should be focused on the question “what should we do differently next year or next period to get closer to our strategic intent ?”.
+Strategic port planning should aim to identify strategies and formulate objectives that will provide the port with a competitive advantage to attain its strategic intent when translated into programs and activities.
+Thus, strategic planning should be focused on the question, “what should we do differently next year or next period to get closer to our strategic intent ?”.

 The absence of a clear strategic intent or explicit objectives prevents the port from developing a dynamic strategy.
-Ad hoc planning often merely results in marginal or incremental adjustments to a current situation and does not allow to build a sustainable competitive advantage.
+Ad hoc planning often results in marginal or incremental adjustments to a current situation and does not allow for sustainable competitive advantage.
 The starting point for future port strategy is too often based on the present strategy without referring to intentions for the future.
 The entire port sector must accept the port’s ambition as specified in the strategic intent.
 Personal effort and commitment of the individuals involved in the port sector can only be gained if they can identify themselves with the strategic intent.

 STEP 2: Assess the gap between abilities and ambitions